MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 ### Create and deploy Web App(s)

-You'll need to create a Web App on your App Service Plan for every WAR file deployed to your Tomcat server.
+You'll need to create a Web App on your App Service Plan (choosing a version of Tomcat as the runtime stack) for every WAR file deployed to your Tomcat server.

 > [!NOTE]
 > While it's possible to deploy multiple WAR files to a single web app, this is highly undesirable.
 Deploying multiple WAR files to a single web app prevents each application from scaling according to its own usage demands.
 It also adds complexity to subsequent deployment pipelines.
 If multiple applications need to be available on a single URL, consider using a routing solution such as [Azure Application Gateway](/azure/application-gateway/).